aiven/terraform-provider-aiven/docs/resources/m3db.md

 - `m3db_version` (String) Enum: `1.1`, `1.2`, `1.5`, and newer.
 M3 major version (the minimum compatible version).
 - `namespaces` (Block List, Max: 2147483647) List of M3 namespaces (see [below for nested schema](#nestedblock--m3db_user_config--namespaces))
 - `private_access` (Block List, Max: 1) Allow access to selected service ports from private networks (see [below for nested schema](#nestedblock--m3db_user_config--private_access))
 - `project_to_fork_from` (String) Name of another project to fork a service from.
 This has effect only when a new service is being created.
+Example: `anotherprojectname`.
 - `public_access` (Block List, Max: 1) Allow access to selected service ports from the public Internet (see [below for nested schema](#nestedblock--m3db_user_config--public_access))
 - `rules` (Block List, Max: 1) M3 rules (see [below for nested schema](#nestedblock--m3db_user_config--rules))
 - `service_log` (Boolean) Store logs for the service so that they are available in the HTTP API and console.
 - `service_to_fork_from` (String) Name of another service to fork from.
 This has effect only when a new service is being created.
+Example: `anotherservicename`.
 - `static_ips` (Boolean) Use static public IP addresses.

 <a id="nestedblock--m3db_user_config--ip_filter_object"></a>